luigitropiano/AMD-SM2L-2019-20-project/README.md

   `~$ python3 ./start_experiment[1-5].py`

   Apache Spark local mode is a non-distributed single-JVM deployment mode, where Spark spawns all the execution components - driver, executor, backend, and master - in the same single JVM.
-We do not reccomend to execute the project using the local mode, as it seems to have a non optimal memory management.
+We do not recommend to execute the project using the local mode, as it seems to have a non optimal memory management.

 - **Standalone mode**